 |Resident workers method of travel to work|

-In 2016, there were 113 resident workers who caught public transport to work (train, bus, tram or ferry) in Gunnedah Shire, compared with 3,946 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 113 resident workers who caught public transport to work (train, bus, tram or ferry) in the Gunnedah Shire, compared with 3,961 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the Gunnedah Shire and New South Wales were:
+The major differences between the method of travel to work of the resident workers in the Gunnedah Shire and the New South Wales workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (7.8% compared to 4.8%)
+- A larger percentage of resident workers who travelled by car, as driver (65.2% compared to 57.8%)

-- A smaller percentage of resident workers travelled to work by Bus (2.0% compared to 4.4%)
+- A smaller percentage of resident workers who travelled by bus (2.0% compared to 4.4%)

-The largest changes in the method of travel of work of the resident workers in the Gunnedah Shire between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the Gunnedah Shire between 2011 and 2016 were: